Gumichan01/lunatix/README.md

 LunatiX Engine also contains these modules:
 - LX\_Device : The information library about Gamepads
+- LX\_FileIO : The FileIO library
+- LX_MSGBox : The Message box module
+- LX\_ParticleEngine : The particle engine
+- LX\_Random : The Random Number Generator (RNG) library
 - LX\_SystemInfo : The System information library
-- LX\_Random : The Random Number Generator (RNG) library
-- LX\_ParticleEngine : The particle engine
-- LX\_FileIO : The FileIO library

 The engine works on Windows and Linux system.